Albert0i/next-ssg/README.md

 ### V. Summary
 There no a rule of thumb for everythng.
 There is no right or wrong, only a difference of types of applications.
 Obviously, SSG doesn't work with [OLTP](https://www.oracle.com/database/what-is-oltp/).
-10 pages and 10,000 pages can be tackled differently.
+10 pages and 10,000 pages can be tackled differently...

 [Live demo](https://next-ssg.onrender.com/)